-South Florida Poetry Journal- SoFloPoJo- is mostly comprised of poets in South Florida, though the work we seek does not necessarily need to be from South Florida.
-We want poetry, art, photography and poetry reviews of the highest caliber- voices from the fierce, intangible world.
+South Florida Poetry Journal- SoFloPoJo staff- is mostly comprised of poets in South Florida, though the work we seek does not necessarily need to be from South Florida.
+We want poetry, art, photography and stories of the highest caliber- voices from the fierce, intangible world.

 Elisa Albo’s Issue 2 Editor, Associate Editor